-Our Task Force will be announcing some proposals over the next months, but we offer a few specific recommendations to the Committee as you consider priority actions.
+The Task Force will be announcing some proposals over the next months, but we offer a few specific recommendations to the Committee as you consider priority actions.
 These recommendations are in addition to the underlying point that the administration must get on with fully establishing and empowering the Program Manager.

-- The DNI must establish and publish government-wide guidelines to promote information sharing as called for in the Act and Executive Order; - The Program Manager should act quickly on the RFI issued to establish electronic directory services; this is a critical step toward better information sharing; - The DNI should convene a group immediately to explore the options for creating the Information Sharing Institute; short term measures should be identified if creating a new organization is a longer term goal; - Working with the Congress, the DNI should support the Program Manager in sponsoring some pilots which demonstrate information sharing between federal agencies, state, local, tribal and the private sector; - Establish a panel of experts, primarily from industry, to review and advise the program manager, DNI, DoD, DHS, and Justice on architecture and system design (particularly important given the number of failed IT and information sharing programs between those four organizations);
+- Government-wide guidelines to promote information sharing as called for in the Act and Executive Order should be established as soon as possible; - The Program Manager should act quickly on the RFI issued to establish electronic directory services; this is a critical step toward better information sharing; - Working with the Congress, the Executive branch should support the Program Manager in sponsoring some pilots which demonstrate information sharing between federal agencies, state, local, tribal and the private sector; - Establish a panel of experts, primarily from industry, to review and advise the program manager, DNI, DoD, DHS, and Justice on architecture and system design (particularly important given the number of failed IT and information sharing programs between those four organizations);

-- Consider establishing a small staff at each of the major units of the intelligence community that would be aware of the operations and issues within that agency and could report to the DNI staff and provide a way for the DNI to communicate to these agencies his goals and priorities; - Congress should move quickly to act on key positions that are pending confirmation, and if they are not confirmed the President must quickly nominate others (the Privacy and Civil Liberties Oversight Board Chairman and ViceChairman have not been confirmed, and neither has a General Counsel to the DNI, a particularly important position given the legal barriers and confusion cited by many as preventing implementation of the ISE); - The DNI should develop cross-community training and provide incentives and awards for information sharing.
+• Congress should move quickly to act on key positions that are pending confirmation, and if they are not confirmed the President must quickly nominate others (the Privacy and Civil Liberties Oversight Board Chairman and Vice-Chairman have not been confirmed, and neither has a General Counsel to the DNI, a particularly important position given the legal barriers and confusion cited by many as preventing implementation of the ISE);